-The Learning Service department, formerly known as Diagnostic Learning Services, is located in room 861 in Catacula Hall.
+The Learning Service department, formerly known as Diagnostic Learning Services, is located on the second floor of the McCarthy Library (bldg.
+1700).
 The department was created to serve the educational needs of students experiencing difficulties learning, including those with learning disabilities.